Joshua-Tucker/Portfolio/README.md

 -start from the top and do one at a time
 -6 sessions so an average of 1 hour on each

+FINAL NOTES

+All in all i feel like ive done well with the site and now have a greater understanding on html and cscs.
+I didnt use time over the weekend to go to the advanced site which im dissapointed about but i think for the first week i needed to take time away from the screen ready for javascript.
+Annoyingly i did mishear about timeframe on tuesday as i thought we had the whole day instead of just a half.

+It was good to write a plan and have a structure before hand and to alot time frames for each thing i did.

+going forward i think the main thing i would do differently is when having a problem to alot a time frame and if i dont get it just move onto something else so its not a manic rush at the end

+**Lighthouse results 92P/100A/92BP/100SEO mobile   99P/100A/92BP/100SEO desktop**

 questions to answer:
 -user agent stylesheet?? why is it not picking up my css?
 -clarify how to sewt up the page so its relative,

 -how to space blocks out so they are not overlapping/relative? it all fits on the smallest mobile ut as soon as you go to just before tablet it all changes, vh/rem/%?